yuexiaofeng/yuexiaofeng.github.io/_posts/2021-02-26-on-wfh-one-year.md

 I am happy to say that I've finished three whole books already in January and February:

-* Atomic Habits by James Clear
+* *Atomic Habits*, by James Clear
-* Olive Kitteridge by Elizabeth Strout.
+* *Olive Kitteridge*, by Elizabeth Strout.
 It was so good that HBO also made a namesake [miniseries](https://www.imdb.com/title/tt3012698/) starred by the renowned Frances McDormand
-* Olive Again, the sequel of Olive Kitteridge by the same author
+* *Olive Again*, the sequel of *Olive Kitteridge* by the same author

 Reading more books had forced me to cut down screen time too.
 I think this would be a really good habit, and I shall carry on to the next items on my to_read list.